AVSimulation/SCANeR-Quick-Starts/Pages/HT_Request_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 ![](./assets/Download_Begins.png)

 #### Step 3.
 Install the trial

->To install SCANeR, follow the instructions here: [How to?
+To install SCANeR, follow the instructions here: [How to?
 Install SCANeR]()

+Congratulations !
+You are now ready to use the trial version of SCANeR studio :raised_hands:

 >**Note:**
->In addition, you will also receive our `Samples Pack` which includes a ready to use set of demonstrations of SCANeR features.
-Once installed, SCANeR Trial Version will expire after 45 days (but can be extended for an additional 30 days).
+>Once installed, SCANeR Trial Version will expire after 45 days (but can be extended for an additional 30 days).